 Completeness | Clearly answers both 'what' (execute Exa findSimilar, getContents, answer, and streaming answer workflows) and 'when' (explicit 'Use when' clause with triggers, plus a 'Trigger with phrases like' section providing additional guidance). | 3 / 3 |

 Trigger Term Quality | Includes strong natural trigger terms: 'exa find similar', 'exa get contents', 'exa answer', 'exa similarity search', 'findSimilarAndContents'.
-These cover both natural language and API-style terms users would actually say. | 3 / 3 |
+These cover both natural language and API-style terms users would actually say when working with the Exa API. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive due to the 'Exa' product name and specific API method names (findSimilar, getContents, answer).
+Distinctiveness Conflict Risk | Highly distinctive due to the specific 'Exa' product name and its unique API methods (findSimilar, getContents, answer).
 Very unlikely to conflict with other skills since it targets a specific tool's workflows. | 3 / 3 |

 Total | 12 / 12 Passed |